mimoduo/mimogear/docs/postcss/utilities.md

 ##Font Face

 The font-face mixin helps include local font files into your project.
-The mixin accepts 4 parameters: the font family name, the font family file path name, the font-style, and the font-weight.
-By default, font-style will output to normal and font-weight will also output to normal.
-The fonts folder should be placed within the dist folder in order for the font files to be properly called.
+To call a font file, make sure it is placed within dist/fonts/.
+There are 2 key parameters and 2 additional yet optional parameters.

+1. Font name: _Required_, the name you'd like to use to reference the font in css
+2. File name: _Required_, the file name of the font, make sure all formats have the same name
+3. Font style: _Optional_, the style of the font, normal, italics, etc.
+4. Font weight: _Optional_, the numbered weight of the font

 **Postcss**